alpaca-core/alpaca-core-sdk/doc/dev/design-doc.md

 ## Project Structure

 * The project is composed of multiple libraries and tools.
 Their build can be controlled by build flavors.
 For example, one wouldn't (usually) build the server for mobile targets.
 * Inference libraries can be used separately form the API above.
-One would be able to instantiate, say LLaMa, if they have weights and call functions directly, without worrying about Providers and Remotes.
+One would be able to instantiate, say LLaMa, if they have weights and call functions directly, without worrying about Providers and model or asset soruces.
 * Third party libraries which are likely to be modified by us are forked and added as submodules.
 * Ones that are not likely to be modified are added as dependencies with [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) (in the future other package managers may be used if there is a need)